Ready to start with Acrylic Painting?

 10. Paint the Highlights Last

-11. Tell a Story on CanvasTo remind yourself of this narrative which you're attempting to portray, it is a fantastic idea to choose a name for the painting.
+11. Tell a Story on CanvasTo remind yourself of this narrative you're attempting to portray, choosing a name for the painting is a fantastic idea.
 Write this name and keep it in front of you.